vitaflo/ASMLIB/README.md

 All code is fully documented.
 Below are the functions offered in ASMLIB:

 **getObject(obj)**<br>
-Convert an object string name into a valid object reference usable by ASMLIB
+Convert an object string name into a valid object reference usable by any 4.0 browser.

 **redrawScreeen()**<br>
 For Netscape 4 only.
 Refreshes the browser window when resized to avoid Netscape CSS loss of info.